-The rainy feafon of the Autumnal Equinox was now come, and I kept the 30th of September in the fame folemn manner as before, being the anniverlary of my landing on the island, having now been there two years, and no more prospect of being delivered than the first day I came there.
-I spent the whole day in humble and thankful acknowledgments of the many wonderful mercies which my folitary condition. was attended with, and without which it might have been infinitely more miferable.
-I gave humble and hearty thanks, that God had been pleafed to discover to me even that it was possible I might be more happy in this folitary condition than I should have been in a liberty of fociety, and in all the pleasures of the world: that he could fully make up to me the deficiencies of my folitary state, and the want of human fociety, by his prefence, and the communication of his grace to my foul, supporting, comforting, and encouraging me to depend upon his providence here, and hope for his eternal prefence hereafter.
+The rainy season of the autumnal equinox was now come, and I kept the 30th of September in the same solemn manner as before, being the anniversary of my landing on the island, having now been there two years, and no more prospect of being delivered than the first day I came there.
+I spent the whole day in humble and thankful acknowledgments of the many wonderful mercies which my solitary condition was attended with, and without which it might have been infinitely more miserable.
+I gave humble and hearty thanks that God had been pleased to discover to me, even that it was possible I might be more happy in this solitary condition, than I should have been in a liberty of society, and in all the pleasures of the world: that he could fully make up to me the deficiencies of my solitary state, and the want of human society, by his presence, and the communications of his grace to my soul, supporting, comforting, and encouraging me to depend upon his providence here, and hope for his eternal presence hereafter.

-It was now that I began fenfibly to feel how much more happy the life I now led was, with all its miferable circumstances, than the wicked, cursed, abominable life I led all the past part of my days; and now, having changed both my forrows and my joys, my very desires altered, my affections changed their gust, and my delights were perfectly new from what they were at first coming, or indeed for the two years past.
+It was now that I began sensibly to feel how much more happy this life I now led was, with all its miserable circumstances, than the wicked, cursed, abominable life I led all the past part of my days; and now I changed both my sorrows and my joys; my very desires altered, my affections changed their gusts, and my delights were perfectly new from what they were at my first coming, or indeed for the two years past.